theNewFlesh/hidebound/sphinx/intro.rst

 files.
 Complex is for assets that consist of an arbitrarily complex layout of directories and files.

-However, the following project structure is recommended:
+The following project structure is recommended:

 ::

     project
-        |-- asset-specification
+        |-- specification
             |-- descriptor
                 |-- asset      # either a file or directory of files and directories
                     |- file